johnyupnode/opkit/readme.md

 ## How to use

+### Prerequisite

+The domain module need to be funded with stake token to be able to distribute the domain minting reward

+Domain module: opkit17tlc8ps2fhpq8xyw6x3zhg0jzgmlqj4a7xeflh

 ### CLI

 The blockchain node binary can be used to interact with the blockchain.
 To see the available commands, run: